Skip to main content

 Predictable revenue.
 A plumbing company with 500 maintenance agreements at $15/month has $7,500 in guaranteed monthly revenue before a single service call comes in.
 That revenue covers fixed costs during slow periods and reduces the financial pressure that leads to discounting.

 Higher average ticket.
 When a maintenance tech is in a home inspecting a furnace, they find issues.
 A failing capacitor, a cracked heat exchanger, corroded pipes.
-The conversion rate on recommendations made during maintenance visits is 40-60%, compared to 20-30% on cold outbound marketing.
+Industry benchmarks suggest the conversion rate on recommendations made during maintenance visits runs 40-60%, compared to roughly 25% or less on cold outreach.
 These are warm leads who already trust your company.

 Better customer retention.
 Agreement customers call you first.
 They don't shop around.
-Their lifetime value is 3-5x that of a one-time service customer.
+Industry data generally shows their lifetime value is 3-5x that of a one-time service customer.
 And they refer.
 Maintenance customers are your best source of word-of-mouth business.

 Lower cost per visit.
 Scheduled maintenance visits can be batched by geographic area, reducing drive time.
 The work is predictable, so junior techs can handle it, freeing senior techs for complex repairs and installations.